Dcollectors/JLeaks/README.md

 nohup dotnet run DuplicateCodeDetector.csproj --key-jaccard-threshold=0.95 --jaccard-threshold=0.95 --dir=../../dataset/DroidLeaks/all_method_gz > ../../dataset/DroidLeaks/all_method.log 2>&1 &
 ```
-**_Notably, if "Finished looking for duplicates " appears at the end of both two files "./quality/dataset/JLeaks/all_method.log" and "./quality/dataset/DroidLeaks/all_method.log", which means the detections of duplication have done.
+**_Notably, this process will take several minutes, possibly dozens.
+Kindly wait patiently during this time.
+If "Finished looking for duplicates " appears at the end of both two files "./quality/dataset/JLeaks/all_method.log" and "./quality/dataset/DroidLeaks/all_method.log", which means the detections of duplication have done.
 Then run:_**

 ```
 cd ..